genepi/ngs-class/scripts/linux-basics.md

 # Exercises Unix Basics

 ## Task 1
 Connect to our server with your username/password.
-From Windows, please use putty!
+From Windows, please use putty or the Windows Powershell!

 ## Task 2
 Create a new directory in your home directory and navigate to it.